COMO Uma Paro

 Situated in the remarkably beautiful Paro Valley and perched on a 38-acre hilltop, COMO Uma Paro is the perfect place to start or end an adventure to Bhutan.
 The fusion of modern minimalist and local Bhutanese style and design gives COMO Uma Paro a truly unique feel.
 Though retaining traditional Bhutanese character, the 29 rooms, suites and villas have oversized bathrooms and minibars, DVD players and yoga mats.
 The views are quite something to behold, overlooking the vast Paro Valley below you and we love the lovely hand-painted touches here and there reflecting that you really are in Bhutan.

-The restaurant offers sumptuous signature Bhutanese dishes and imaginative interpretations of neighboring Indian cuisine from the charcoal tandoor oven.
+The restaurant offers sumptuous signature Bhutanese dishes and imaginative interpretations of neighbouring Indian cuisine from the charcoal tandoor oven.
 COMO also offers Asian-inspired spa treatments, including massage and Ayurveda at the famous ’Como Shambhala’ therapists.

-The resort offers trekking, yoga programs and cultural tours.
+The resort offers trekking, yoga programmes and cultural tours.
 From Paro, there is plenty to see and do, from wandering around the peaceful Bhutanese towns and markets, freewheeling down 30kms of the Haa Valley, trekking to see cliff top monasteries or taking in the vibrant and hugely entertaining festivals.
 Bhutan is a place that fulfils all the senses.

 COMO Uma Paro offers a variety of rooms and villas, all typically Bhutanese in design and feature oversized bathrooms, minibars, DVD players and yoga mats.
 The unique Himalayan location means that many overlook stunning pine forests and feature hand painted traditional Bhutanese wall designs.
 There are four two-bedroom villa which are perfect for families and the two COMO suites can also be connected to a Valley View room making a perfect family suite.